 Slip and Fall or Premises Liability cases may seem simple and less problematic than other personal injury cases, yet the damages of a fall can be severe and insurance companies are unlikely to settle in good faith.

 Follow These Steps to Maximize Your Recovery for Slip and Fall Cases in Illinois

-Slip and fall cases, otherwise known ad premises liability cases, are a type of accident can happen to anyone and at the most unexpected times.
+Slip and fall cases, otherwise known as premises liability cases, are a type of accident can happen to anyone and at the most unexpected times.
+Our injury law team reviews hundreds of such claims for prospective clients each year.
 While it is possible for a severe fall to happen without the presence of negligence, in most situations, particularly with respect to commercial areas, such as stores and businesses, it is worth having the facts of the fall evaluated by a local premises liability attorney.

 Most businesses and homes are covered by sizable insurance policies.
 The reasoning behind this is simple, homeowners and businesses do not want to be held personally liable for their own negligence.
 For instance, if a leaking air conditioning condenser leaks water onto the floor of a business, or a home, and a business invitee, or home invitee falls on the water and breaks their hip, the insurance company, not the property owner, will likely pay for the injuries to the victim.
 After all, insurance companies have plenty of funds, and policy owners should never feel bad about filing claims.
 This process both protects the property owner, and allows the victim of premises liability negligence to recover.